digitalworlds/AndroidForBeginners/README.md

 8. 3D geometry and animations 🎮
 9. Cameras in Android 📷
 10. Local Storage 💽
-11. Using Android Studio to build apps for Oculus Quest (moved to the repository: https://github.com/digitalworlds/JavaForQuest)
+11. Using Android Studio to build apps for Oculus Quest in Java (moved to the repository: https://github.com/digitalworlds/JavaForQuest)

 ## How to run